Yubico/yubikit-ios/docs/oath.md

  * Example 1: Adding a credential to the key
  */

-guard let putRequest = YKFKeyOATHPutRequest(credential: credential) else {
+guard let putRequest = YKFOATHPutRequest(credential: credential) else {
     return
 }
 oathService.execute(putRequest) { (error) in